 This one should be easy.
 Do you know what element O is?

 O is the chemical symbol for Oxygen.
 About two-thirds of the human body is oxygen.

 This is one of the harder questions on our quiz for the periodic table of elements.
 Hint, the element doesn’t start with the letter K.

 The chemical symbol for Potassium is K. Potassium is essential in plant growth and the human diet, and it’s commonly found in bananas.

 Cu is Copper, one of the most important metals.

 Ca is the chemical symbol for Calcium.
-It’s an essential part of bones, leaves, teeth, and shells.
-Learn about these “science facts” that are actually not true.
+It’s an essential part of bones, leaves, teeth and shells.

 What element is Ne?

 Did you guess that Ne is the chemical symbol for Neon?
-In a vacuum discharge tube neon glows a reddish-orange color.
+Here’s an interesting fact: In a vacuum discharge tube, neon glows a reddish-orange color.
 Its discharge is the most intense at ordinary voltages of all the rare gases.
-If this periodic table quiz leaves you wanting to learn more, check out these interesting facts about practically everything.

 What does the abbreviation F represent?